 “Trouble by the Slice” Power Rangers Turbo (Episode 22)

 “The evil pizzas were no match for a simple stop light!”
 That’s it.
 This episode contains the greatest line spoken in the history of Power Rangers.
-The Rangers’ cars are taken over by evil pizzas, they get baked in a giant pizza, and their human traffic light friend has to save them.
-I LOVE THIS and you will to.
+The Rangers’ cars are taken over by evil pizzas, they get baked in a giant pizza, and their robot traffic light friend has to save them.
+Perhaps the most Power Rangers episode of all time?

 “The Mighty Mega Battles” Power Rangers Lightspeed Rescue (Episode 26)

 Joel wants to date the team’s scientific advisor, Ms. Fairweather, but it seems she’s got a boyfriend.
 What does he do?
 Drag fellow Ranger Chad along to try and impress her!
-It’s a totally zany outing but unlike some of Power Rangers other attempts at comedy, it totally nails the timing of all the jokes.
+It’s a totally zany outing but it perfectly nails the timing of all the jokes.

 “I Love Lothor” Power Rangers Ninja Storm (Episode 20)

 The main villain of the season wants to rule the world.
 How does he go about it?
-Creating a TV show about him and using a monster to make everyone in the city love it and him!
-You really don’t see this kind of thing outside of Power Rangers.
+Creating a TV show starring himself and using a monster to make everyone in the city love it and him!
+It’s bizarre but it’s the kind of comedy that Power Rangers excels at.

 “Go for the Green” Power Rangers RPM (Episode 4)

-The team holds auditions for a new Ranger and we get one of the greatest first morphs of the series where a character exclaims, “I do not want to be a Power Ranger!”
-That’s all you need to know.
+The team holds auditions for a new Ranger and we get one of the greatest first morphs of the franchise where a character exclaims, “I do not want to be a Power Ranger!”
+A character who’d normally be a wacky side character actually gets to become a Ranger!

 “Nightmare in Amber Beach” Power Rangers Dino Super Charge (Episode 3)